sebcrozet/falling2d_cpp/README.md

 ## Broad phase ##

-* Sweep & Prune detector (so, AABBs) using space/time coherency
+* Sweep & Prune detector (and thus, AABBs) using space/time coherency
 * OBB tree on non-convex polygon (one OBB by polygon on its convex decomposition)